Will Smith Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.15 team ERA ranks 13th among all MLB pitching staffs.
+- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.

-- Giants pitchers combine to allow 13 total home runs at a rate of 1.4 per game (to rank 20th in the league).
+- Giants pitchers combine to rank 19th in baseball in home runs given up (13 total, 1.4 per game).

-- Webb (0-2) gets the starting nod for the Giants, his third of the season.
+- Wood (0-0) makes the start for the Giants, his second of the season.

-- His last appearance came on Wednesday against the Chicago White Sox, when the righty went five innings, surrendering four earned runs while giving up nine hits.
+- In his last appearance on Thursday, the lefty threw three innings against the Chicago White Sox, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.